MaherahE/codingTasks/README.md

 ## My Coding Projects

 Welcome to my GitHub repository!
 This collection showcases a variety of coding projects that I've worked on.
-Each project is designed to demonstrate my skills and interests in data science
+Each project is designed to demonstrate my skills and interests in data science.

 ## Table of Contents